-This mango and orange aguas frescas is a cool and refreshing blend of mango, green tea, honey and lime over orange ice cubes that will have you craving more.
+This Mango and Orange aguas frescas is a cool and refreshing blend of mango, green tea, honey and lemon (or lime) over ice cubes that will have you craving more.

-A few days ago I came back from lunch to find a text message asking if I was in the office.
-I replied that I was and within minutes one of the drivers knocked at my door and entered carrying two boxes.
+I came back from lunch one day to find a text message asking if I was in the office.
+I replied that I was, and within minutes one of the drivers knocked at my door and entered carrying two boxes.
 One contained Pakistani sweets and the other Pakistani mangoes, gifted by one of the staff who had returned from a short vacation a few days previously.

 I had heard on numerous occasions my Indian and Pakistani colleagues extolling the virtues of some or other fruit or vegetable beloved to their cuisine, and none more so than mangoes.
 Indians will exhort the delights of Alphonso mangoes, a variety that is considered superior in terms of sweetness and flavor.